 for more specific information about the regulations listed.

-Any type of wheeled conveyance designed for the purpose of transporting persons, gear, equipment, or game animals is prohibited.
+Any type of wheeled conveyance designed for the purpose of transporting persons, gear, equipment, or game animals.
 Mobility impaired individuals whose sole means of locomotion is by wheelchair are exempt from this regulation.

 It is prohibited to leave any equipment and supplies, including geocaches, unattended for more than 48 hours.